 A belt drive is a mechanical transmission system that uses a flexible belt to transmit motion or power.
 The belt is tensioned on a pulley to maintain proper alignment and facilitate efficient transfer of energy.

-According to the different transmission principle, there is a friction type belt transmission which is driven by friction between the belt and the pulley, and a timing belt transmission which is driven by the belt and the teeth on the pulley.
+There are two types of belt transmission based on their transmission principle: the friction type belt transmission, which is driven by friction between the belt and the pulley, and the timing belt transmission, which is driven by the belt and the teeth on the pulley.

-The timing belt drive ensures the transmission synchronization, but the absorption capacity for load changes is slightly poor, and the high-speed operation is noisy.
+On the other hand, the timing belt drive ensures transmission synchronization, but its absorption capacity for load changes is slightly poor, and it can be noisy when operating at high speeds.

 The belt drive usually consists of a drive wheel, a driven wheel and an endless belt that is tensioned on the two wheels.

 The stresses experienced by the belt drive are:

 - Stress generated by the tension of the tight and loose edges.